hannotify/javas-concurrency-journey-continues/sections/5-scoped-values.md

 Let's see scoped values in action!

-- Let's migrate `AnnouncementId` from a Thread Local to a Scoped Value
+- Let's migrate `AnnouncementId` from a thread-local to a scoped value
 - TODO: explain some stuff

 ---

 ## Wait A Minute!

+- How To Use In Conjunction With Structured Concurrency?
 TODO (1-x times)

 ---